-Our journey began on a Friday as we packed up the minivan with all of our travel essentials and settled in for a seven hour drive southwest from New Jersey.
+Our journey began on a Friday, as we packed up the minivan with all of our travel essentials and settled in for a seven-hour drive southwest from New Jersey.
 I wish I could bottle up that excited, butterflies-in-the-stomach, permanent-smile-on-your-face feeling the whole family experiences every time we embark on a new adventure together.
 We might even have a song we sing each time.
-Eh hem.
+Ahem.

 The journey was most enjoyable traveling across Pennsylvania, dipping in and out of Maryland and Virginia, and finally into West Virginia.
 We oohed and aahed along the way as the beautiful Appalachian Mountains revealed themselves and soon surrounded us.

-We stopped at Harper’s Olde General Store, built in 1902 and still run by the same family, which offered a vast array of souvenirs, handmade goods, coon-skin caps, and fox skins, among many other things.
+We stopped at Harper’s Olde General Store, built in 1902 and still run by the same family, which offered a vast array of souvenirs, handmade goods, and coon-skin caps, among many other things.
 We then said goodbye and headed westward.

 Stonewall Resort, located in the state park of the same name, features a AAA Four-Diamond lodge, an Arnold Palmer Signature Golf Course, cabins, campgrounds, a spa, a marina, and copious recreational activities.
-It is set upon the Stonewall Jackson Lake and surrounded by beautiful mountains.
+It’s set upon the Stonewall Jackson Lake and surrounded by beautiful mountains.

 We arrived at Stonewall before dark and were immediately impressed with the beauty of the grounds and gorgeous lobby at the lodge.
 Checking in went smoothly.